catapillie/mer-proto/README.md

 * memory safety
 * automatic memory management (still unimplemented to this date)
 * fast enough
-* in the future, be ahead-of-time compiled (currently run via the vm)
+* in the future, be ahead-of-time compiled to machine code (currently run via the vm)

-Mer is inspired by low level languages are Rust, C (and maybe even Zig), but also by Lua for its syntax.
+Mer is inspired by low level languages like Rust, C (and maybe even Zig), but also by Lua for its syntax.

 ### Just show me what it looks like
 *note: i'm trying to display code blocks with the most accurate syntax highlighting -- this means sometimes changing the language inside code blocks.*